 No-longer tied to shame, you give yourself the freedom and trust to navigate the grey—to own and work at balancing every shifting aspect of yourself in real time.

-With each passing day, you see yourself becoming a little more like the person you’ve always wanted to be.
+With each passing day, you see yourself becoming a little more the person you’ve always wanted to be.

 That sounds like the opposite of shame to me.
 And the results are the opposite as well.